 Depending on the type of business you have, you’ll need to provide certain documents to prove that it’s formed legally as a business:

-- Sole proprietorship: You may need to provide your local registration or your business license.
+- Sole proprietorship: You may need to provide your business license.
 Also, if the name of your business does not include your legal first and last name, you may need a fictitious name certificate or statement or a certificate of assumed name.

 - Corporation: You’ll need your articles of incorporation or a certificate of good standing.